Elilevy52/Programming_Languages_FinalProject-/language_documentation.md

 ### Running Tests
 To run the tests, select the "Run all tests" option from the main menu.
 This will run the comprehensive test suite and report any issues.

-## Conclusion

-This documentation provides a detailed overview of the custom programming language, including its syntax, features, and design considerations.
-With support for functions, recursion, immutability, and comprehensive error handling, the language is well-suited for learning and exploring fundamental programming concepts.

-For further information or questions, please refer to the comments within the source code or reach out for additional support.